 Meeting the minimum GPA and the completion of prerequisite coursework does not guarantee admission into any major.

-Students applying at the junior level will select a concentration.
-LES offers three concentrations: Applied Learning Science, Educational Equality and Cultural Understanding, and Workplace Training and Development.
+Students applying to this program will select a concentration.
+LES offers three concentrations: Digital Environments for Learning, Teaching and Agency, Educational Equality and Cultural Understanding, and Workplace Training and Development.
 Consult the LES Program of Study for details.